flintwinters/Forj/README.md

 - Create a self hosting stack based language.
 - Write a kernel for RISC-V in the language.
-- Build Forj as a syntax wrapper for functions on a stack machine in `Idris`, allowing Forj code to be translated back to Idris for easier verification.

 ### Stretch Goals